powsybl/powsybl-tutorials/metrix/src/main/README.md

 | GEN_CUR_N\_G_S\_SO_1  | /      | /      | 160     |

-### Action 5C - Remove essential group from curative
+### Action 5C - Remove an essential production site

 #### Goal:

-The goal here is to see how Metrix will react when you remove a essential group of redispatching in curative.
+Now we are going to look how Metrix reacts in curative mode when an essential generation site is removed from the network.

 #### In practice:

-- resume the same configuration as the previous action
+- Resume with the same configuration as in 5B

-- remove group N_G from adjustable groups

-- resume topological parades

-- Observe the actions taken by Metrix on the groups

-### Action 5C - Remove essential group from curative - Correction

-#### Scripts:

 Metrix configuration file: